Is It Fair to Accept a Job Offer with 20 Days of Unpaid Work? What Would You Do?

 Dear member,

-Employers are expected to develop a robust recruitment process to recruit worthy and competent candidates.
+Employers are expected to develop a robust recruitment process to hire worthy and competent candidates.
 However, the expectation to work for free shows they are unsure of their recruitment process.
 The free work de-risks their failure.

 Thanks,